samwindels/phd_supervision/README.md

 meetings with post doc: allows for more technical detail
 questions: can be technical, direction within the scope of the project

+Group level:

+Paper level:

+iCell:

+Observation/Problem:
+1: molecular data is comlementary
+2: cancer drivers are not differentialle expressed, i.e. they are expressed both in healthy and cancerous cell Hypothesis about underlying cause: cancer drivers have a changing functional role in the cell
+Methodology: the function of a gene in the ppi is linked to topology, so, we will use the most rewired genes between case and control as a measure for largest functional change
+To boost the signal, because the PPI is incomplete + different molecular networks contain complementary information, we apply the above heuristic in an integrated cell.
+Evaluate: the prioritised genes are enriched in cancer drivers
+Conclusion: good first indication that I capture cancer signal.
+Can we take it further? -> wet lab validation + patient survival analysis (+pan cancer analysis)

+biological contribution: identify cancer drivers not based on differential expression but network topology methodological contrigution:
+- the (concept!) of the integrated cell to better capture the organisation of the cell.
+- the use of rewiring to predict drivers

+Experiment level:

+Experiment vs methodology:

+With an experiment, we have a problem, hypothesis, methodology (how to do something + how you will evaluate) + parameters, evaluation of results, conclusion

+Methodology: the set of tools you need to perform your experiment.
+E.g. NMTF, hypergeometric test.

+ICELL experiment 1:
+Problem/observation: topology and function are enherently linked.
+I want to characterise the topology of icell.
+Underlying idea: we measure the topological distance between icell and model networks. the least distance means this is the most likely model for icell
+Methodology: NMTF + gcd 11 + 7 model networks
+Evaluation: no model network fits for icell.
+For each molecular network, we have some models that fit.
+Conclusion: We don't have a good model for icell.
+But it also defenitely is not random as it is far away from ER.

++ in supplement we show the topology is also different from the constituent networks, so it is a consequence of the fusion

+ICELL experiment 2:

+Problem/observation: I want to know how well icell captures the functional organisation of the cell.
+Hypothesis/underlying idea: I better capture the organisation of the cell if I get better functional enrichments:
+Method: I interpret NMTF as a hard clustering procedure and compute enrichment using the hypergeometric test checking for GO-BP enrichment.
+        I consider a enrichment better if I get a higher percentage of clusters enriched/percentage of go terms enriched/
+Evaluate: Icell has the highest percentage of enriched genes
+Conclusion: fusion of the three ppi networks captures functional information not captured by the constituent networks. icell best captures the functional organisation of the cell.

+ICELL experiment 3:

+Problem: what charactrises cancer drivers based on their enrichment Underlying idea:
+method: check set of upregulated expressed, downregulated, always espressed and never expressed in terms of driver enrichment
+evaluate: only always expressed is enriched
+Conclusion: cancer drivers tend to be always expressed

+ICELL experiment 4:

+Problem/observation: cancer drivers tend to be always expressed -> can we narrow this further down
+Hypothesis: considering there is a role between wiring and functionality, can I identify drivers based on their rewiring (in the set of always expressed genes)?
+methodology: GCD similarity + driver enrichment
+evaluate: top 500 is enriched. not the case for constituent networks.
+Conclusion: thanks to the better capturing of function via icell, we can predict cancer drivers based on their rewiring.

++ further drive home we really are capturing cancer:
+ -> with literature curration we find the top 20 most rewired genes makes sense -> survival analysis
+ -> wet lab experiments

+(pan cancer analysis)